-He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability, religious rights and he wanted for all these campaigns to achieve self-rule.
+He also led many campaigns for the problem of poverty, women’s various rights, to end untouchability and religious rights and he wanted for all these campaigns to achieve self-rule.
 The day when the British granted Independence in the year 1947 a new challenge was raised to Mahatma Gandhi in the form of a Muslim nationalist demanding a separate Muslim homeland out of India and Hindu people.
-After the demand of Muslim nationalists and with the protest of many Muslims British India was parted into two dimensions the majority of Hindu community people and the majority of Muslim community people named India and Pakistan respectively.
+After the demand of Muslim nationalists and with the protest of many Muslims British India was parted into two dimensions the majority of the Hindu community people and the majority of Muslim community people named India and Pakistan respectively.

 Courageous great leaders from India fought till their last breath for their homeland and to retain the self-respect of India which was ruined by British rulers.
 British applied the policy of divide and rule to get control over India and sustained the freedom of India which also destroyed the wealth of India.
 India survived under the rule of the British for 100 years but with the endless efforts of our various great leaders like Mahatma Gandhi, Subhas Chandra Bose, Jawaharlal Nehru, Sardar Vallabh Bhai Patel, Bhagat Singh and many more like him contributed to the Independence of India.

-We could not ignore the contributions India got from the poets and writers like Rabindranath Tagore, Subramanya, Muhammad Iqbal, Kazi Nazrul Islam, and many more like him who created the awareness with their speech, literature, and poetry written against the injustice of British rulers.
+We could not ignore the contributions India got from the poets and writers like Rabindranath Tagore, Subramanya, Muhammad Iqbal, Kazi Nazrul Islam, and many more like him who created awareness with their speeches, literature, and poetry written against the injustice of British rulers.
 They encouraged the thought of freedom in the mind of Indians.
 India celebrates Independence Day annually with cultural functions and role-plays of India’s great freedom fighters.
 India supports the policy of democracy and freedom for all including the rights of women.
 Many feminists also contributed to the freedom of India and joined politics through which they created awareness among women to fight for freedom and join the non-violence act resisted by India’s great leaders.

 If you have any suggestions regarding this article then leave your suggestion in the comment box.